 While Great Lakes Waldorf Institute welcomes new students anytime in its 3-year cycle, this summer technically begins the program and features the following courses JULY 10-28, 2017:

-Even if you’re not sure you want to complete the certificate program, this summer will give you the experience and education to decide whether this is indeed your path.
+Even if you’re not sure you want to complete the certificate program, even if you just want to check out Waldorf education, this summer will give you hands-on experience that will be of value whether you decide this is indeed your path or just want to add some new ideas to your repertoire.

 The world needs more Waldorf!
 The world needs you!